sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/redirect.md

 -----------------------

-The Redirect plugin also has a fine-grain running mode, which constructs the Location header according to the current API path and a regex template.
+The Redirect plugin also has a fine-grain running mode, which constructs the Location header according to the current route path and a regex template.

 Let's update the Redirect plugin.